You are here

 Avoid shopping and busy malls this Boxing Day if you're anxious or claustrophobic.
 The sales will be on all week, or many will be online!

 Spend some alone time writing letters to people in your life.
 Actual HANDWRITTEN ones.
 Guaranteed to make them feel warm and fuzzy inside!

-Acknowledge or celebrate your achievements of the year.
+Acknowledge or celebrate your achievements of the year - it's okay if surviving is the only one you can think of, it's a big one!
 Write down your strengths and let yourself feel proud.

-Make a commitment to yourself to make your mental and emotional health a priority in 2018.
+Make a commitment to yourself to make your mental and emotional health a priority this year.
 You deserve to feel happy and healthy!

 Happy New Year!!
-If you are going out tonight make plans ahead of time for a safe ride and a safe place to sleep.
+Be safe tonight and make a plan ahead of time to ensure you have a safe ride and a safe place to sleep!